redstone-finance/redstone-oracles-monorepo/packages/protocol/README.md

 ## TODOs

+- Improve this Readme by adding detailed protocol specification
 - Add descriptive comments for the main crypto functions
 - Add extensive tests (for both node and browser environments)
 - Implement functions